goooooouwa/location/README.md

 "processing: task #2"
 ```
 ## How this bug causes the below bug
-1. after user hit broswer back button, the URL is changed
+1. After user hit broswer back button, the URL is changed, the browser history is then changed, which triggers a `PopStateEvent`, and Ember then handles this event with `onUpdateURL()` callback
-1. Ember detects that the URL is changed, with `location: history`, it then starts a transition by calling `doTransition()`
+1. As the callback, Ember starts a transition by calling `this._doURLTransition('handleURL', url);`
-1. inside the transition, `Ember.run.schedule(...)` creates an autorun by calling `Backburner.createAutoRun()`
+1. Inside the transition, a Promise is created to determin the resolution of this transition.
+Ember will automatically add this promise to a runloop by calling `run.backburner.schedule('actions', function(){...})`, which in turn creates an autorun by calling `Backburner.createAutoRun()`
-which looks like this:
 ```javascript
     function createAutorun(backburner) {
       backburner.begin();